FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ## Create a code signed firmware update job

 1. Bump up the version of the new firmware image to be updated.
 From the demo project, open File `Src/ota_pal/ota_firmware_version.c` and set APP_VERSION_MINOR (or APP_VERSION_MAJOR) to 1 higher than the current version.
-1. Build the firmware image using STM32Cube IDE.
+1. Build the firmware image using STM32Cube IDE as detailed in section 7.
-1. Upload the new image to the s3 bucket created in the previous section.
+1. Upload the new image to the S3 bucket created in the previous section.

 ```
 aws s3 cp <image binary path> s3://<s3 bucket for image>/